gurukishore111/Amazon-Price-Tracker/README.md

  Used Selenium to provides a playback  functional for this project

- Make sure you download the correct version chromedriver
+ Make sure you download the correct version of your chromedriver